Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 |No|Yes|No|`403 Forbidden`|
 |No|No|?|`403 Forbidden`|

-First, it is established whether the requester (principal) is authorised for a resource.
+First, it is established whether the requester (principal) has a valid authorisation(i.e. token is valid) then it is established whether this authorisation is valid for a requested resource.
 In case the requester is not authorised or the authorisation cannot be established, for example, the resource is required to establish authorisation and the resource does not exist, then a status error code `403 Forbidden` is returned.
 In this way, no information is returned about the existence of a resource to a non-authorised principal.

 An additional advantage of the stategy that establishes whether there is authorisation is the opportunity to separate access control logic from business logic.